 - Competent authorities, such as cybercrime units.

-What is malware?
 Malware is malicious software designed to damage, exploit or gain unauthorised access to computer systems.
 It includes viruses, worms, Trojans, ransomware, spyware and other types of software.

-What should I do if I have ransomware?
 If you are a victim of ransomware, follow these steps:

 - Stay calm and assess the situation.